 If you’re looking for ridiculously low prices on a barebones model television, you probably can’t do better than Black Friday, Sakraida says.
 “And with Black Friday moving online more and more each year, these deals are actually accessible for those of us who refuse to enter a store during the busiest shopping day of the year,” she adds.
 If you want a higher-end set, though, wait until the beginning of the year, after manufacturers debut their new models at the Consumer Electronics Show in early January.
 Expect to save 30 percent, although sometimes the discounts go as deep as 60 percent.
 The same holds true for speakers and many other electronics, including computers.

 If you want a high-end laptop, hold off until the early adopters start snapping up the latest and greatest versions previewed in January’s Consumer Electronics Show.
 After CES, many retailers start slashing prices to get rid of the older models.
 You should be able to save a few hundred dollars, and you may find deals that bundle the laptop with a tablet or other desirable accessory.

 If your needs are more basic, the back-to-school shopping season can be a great time to snag a deal.
 Some of these promotions require that you have a school ID or valid school email address (one that ends in .edu), but most don’t.
 As with other seasonal gear, expect the discounts to get bigger, but the choices to get thinner, as retailers make a final push in late August and early September to clear their shelves.
-And if you miss that season, there’s always Black Friday.
+And if you miss that season, there’s always Black Friday and Cyber Monday.